 Meanwhile, he created and showcased in Italy collaborative projects such as Senhal (2012), Melancholia I (finalist at Lidia Petroni award, 2014), Il figlio soffre (2015), and site-specific performances such as Panopticon (finalist at Squeeze It award, Trieste 2016), and Hey, You There!
 (2016).

-In 2017, Ruggero Franceschini started an MA in Performance Design and Practice in Central Saint Martins, London, UK, which resulted in site-specific collaborative urban performances such as The Experience (London, 2017), Athina to 3 (Athens, 2018), Crowd Control (Treviso, 2018), Padua Silk Road (Milan, 2018), and finally his degree show Clarissa (London, 2019).
+Between 2017 and 2019, Ruggero Franceschini attended the Master of Arts in Performance Design and Practice in Central Saint Martins, London, UK.
+Meanwhile, he explored site-specific performance in Athina to 3 (Athens, 2018), Crowd Control (Treviso, 2018), Padua Silk Road (Milan, 2018), Clarissa (London, 2019)